deveshm/connormcgarr.github.io/_posts/2021-06-07-swimming-in-the-kernel-pool-part-1.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/pool11.png" alt="">

 The above snippet of code is a function which is defined as `TriggerMemoryDisclosureNonPagedPoolNx`.
 This function has a return type of `NTSTATUS`.
-This code invokes `ExAllocatePoolWithTag` and creates a pool chunk on the `NonPagedPoolNx` kernel pool of size `POOL_BUFFER_SIZE` and with the pool tage `POOL_TAG`.
+This code invokes `ExAllocatePoolWithTag` and creates a pool chunk on the `NonPagedPoolNx` kernel pool of size `POOL_BUFFER_SIZE` and with the pool tag `POOL_TAG`.
 Tracing the value of `POOL_BUFFER_SIZE` [in `MemoryDisclosureNonPagedPoolNx.h`, which is included in the `MemoryDisclosureNonPagedPoolNx.c` file](https://github.com/hacksysteam/HackSysExtremeVulnerableDriver/blob/win10-klfh/Driver/HEVD/Windows/MemoryDisclosureNonPagedPoolNx.h), we can see that the pool chunk allocated here is `0x70` bytes in size. `POOL_TAG` is also included in [`Common.h`](https://github.com/hacksysteam/HackSysExtremeVulnerableDriver/blob/win10-klfh/Driver/HEVD/Windows/Common.h) as `kcaH`, which is more humanly readable as `Hack`.

 After the pool chunk is allocated in the `NonPagedPoolNx` it is filled with `0x41` characters, `0x70` of them to be precise, as seen in the call to `RtlFillMemory`.
 There is no vulnerability here yet, as nothing so far is influenced by a client invoking an IOCTL which would reach this routine.
 Let's continue down the code to see what happens.